w3f/Grants-Program/applications/create-dot-app.md

 ## Development Roadmap

 This section breaks down the development roadmap into milestones and deliverables for the Create Dot App CLI tool.
-The project focuses on creating a comprehensive scaffolding tool that supports multiple frontend frameworks with dual SDK integration options (PAPI and Dedot).
+The project focuses on creating a comprehensive scaffolding tool that supports multiple frontend frameworks with multiple SDK integration choices (PAPI and Dedot).

 ### Overview

 - **Estimated Duration:** 2 months
-- **Full-Time Equivalent (FTE):** 0.5 FTE
+- **Full-Time Equivalent (FTE):** 2 FTE
 - **Total Costs:** 10,000 USD

 ## Milestone 1: Core CLI Infrastructure & Initial Templates